 - Test your skills on hips, ledges and quarter pipes at Stockwell Skatepark, which is free and open all hours.

-- Catch live music at one of Brixton’s live music bars, whether getting a dose of soul and blues at The Blues Kitchen or hearing something new at world music specialists Hootananny.
+- Catch a gig at one of Brixton’s live music bars, whether getting a dose of soul and blues at The Blues Kitchen or hearing something new at world music specialists Hootananny.

 - Feast on street food from around the world at Pop Brixton or Brixton Village and Market Row.

-- Mosh on the famous sloping floor at O2 Academy Brixton, which has hosted the likes of Kings of Leon, Amy Winehouse and Lady Gaga.
+- Mosh on the famous sloping floor at O2 Academy Brixton, which has played host to the likes of Kings of Leon, Amy Winehouse and Lady Gaga.

-- Dance to electro and house at Phonox nightclub, or party on at all-night venue Electric Brixton.
+- Dance to electro and house at Phonox nightclub or party on at late-night venue Electric Brixton.

-- Keep an eye out for evening concerts and sporting events at iconic Wembley Stadium, currently home to Tottenham Hotspur and the NFL London Games.
+- Keep an eye out for evening concerts and sporting events at iconic Wembley Stadium, home to the England national football teams and the NFL London Games.

-- Sing along to hits from your favourite music legends at SSE Arena, Wembley’s concerts
+- Sing along to hits from your favourite music legends at a concert at Wembley Arena.

-- Catch a show at 2,000-capacity Troubadour Wembley Park Theatre, which is due to open in summer 2019.
+- Catch a show at 2,000-capacity Troubadour Wembley Park Theatre.

-- Take your pick from vendors selling everything from kulcha to kebabs at Boxpark Wembley – look out for Saturday night club nights.
+- Take your pick from vendors selling everything from kulcha to kebabs at Boxpark Wembley – look out for Friday Feelings events and Saturday club nights.

 - Learn more about Jewish culture with classes, talks, film screenings and other evening events at JW3.

-- Perfect your tee shot with London’s skyline as a backdrop at Greenwich Peninsula Golf Driving Range (open until 11pm on Fridays and Saturdays).
+- Perfect your tee shot with London’s skyline as a backdrop at Greenwich Peninsula Golf Driving Range (open until 11pm nightly).

-- Book a spot for world-class music, comedy and sport at The O2, or be transported into a Greek taverna with its Abba-themed immersive theatre show, Mamma Mia!
-The Party (from summer 2019).
+- Enjoy world-class music, comedy and sport at The O2 or be transported into a Greek taverna with its ABBA-themed immersive theatre show, Mamma Mia!
+The Party.

 - Get competitive with table tennis at The Bat and Ball or bowling at retro-themed All Star Lanes, just two of the late-night options at Westfield Stratford City.

-- Work up a sweat with an early evening session at the Lee Valley VeloPark, watch basketball or netball at the Copper Box Arena, or enjoy occasional late openings at ArcelorMittal Orbit; all within Queen Elizabeth Olympic Park.
+- Work up a sweat with an early evening session at the Lee Valley VeloPark, watch basketball or netball at Copper Box Arena or enjoy occasional late openings at ArcelorMittal Orbit – all within Queen Elizabeth Olympic Park.

 - Stroll along the canal at Hackney Wick (a 25-minute walk from Stratford Tube station), where music and arts venue Number 90, intimate The Yard Theatre and boat restaurants Barge East and Alfred Le Roy await.

 - Don’t miss a show at the atmospheric Roundhouse.
-Once the venue of choice for punk and glam rock fans, the Grade II-listed venue now hosts groundbreaking theatre and some of the world’s best musicians.
+Once the venue of choice for punk and glam rock fans, the Grade II-listed building also plays host to groundbreaking theatre and some of the world’s best musicians spanning many genres.

-- Laugh yourself silly with free comedy every night at the Angel Comedy Club in the Camden Head and The Bill Murray pubs.
+- Laugh yourself silly with free comedy every night of the week at the Angel Comedy Club in The Camden Head pub.

 - Discover the next music superstars at one of Camden’s many grassroots music venues, such as The Dublin Castle, The Hawley Arms and The Fiddler’s Elbow.

-- Twerk to hip-hop and R&B classics with late-night club nights at the Camden Assembly.
+- Dance to hip-hop and R&B classics with late-night club nights at Camden Assembly.

 - Pick from tempting bites at Camden Market, including liquid nitrogen ice cream at Chin Chin Labs.
 While in the market, visit music icon Amy Winehouse’s statue.

-- Be adventurous with South African specialities, from crocodile to zebra, at sprawling restaurant and nightclub Shaka Zulu – which can also be accessed as part of the London Nightlife Ticket.
+- Be adventurous with South African specialities, from crocodile to zebra, at sprawling restaurant and nightclub Shaka Zulu.

-- Take a stroll to Primrose Hill in time for sunset or wait until after dark to see London’s skyline twinkle.
+- Stroll to Primrose Hill in time for sunset or wait until after dark to see London’s skyline twinkle.

-- Pluck up courage to do some karaoke, or enjoy cabaret, drag shows and more at LGBT+ bar The Two Brewers until 4am on Fridays and Saturdays.
+- Pluck up the courage for karaoke, or enjoy cabaret, drag shows and more at LGBT+ bar The Two Brewers until 4am on Fridays and Saturdays.

 - Head to uber-cool Venn St Records for intimate gigs every day of the week.